jundalisay/superblist/content/en/research/kepler/harmony/book-5/chapter-09c.md

 For let precisely the harmonies 5:24 and 1:8, or 3:24, be attributed in this case to Jupiter and Mars in common, by Proposition 13.

 Divide the lesser, 5:24, into the greater, 3:24.
 The quotient is 3:5, the product of both planets’ own proportions.
-But Jupiter’s own proportion alone was found in fact in Prop­ osition XI above to be 5:6.
+But Jupiter’s own proportion alone was found in fact in Proposition XI above to be 5:6.
 Divide that, therefore, into the produvt of their own motions, 3:5.
 That is, divide 25:30 into 18:30.
 The quotient is Mars’ own pro­ portion, 18:25, which is greater than 18:24 or 3:4.
 However it will become yet greater, if by the following arguments the greater common proportion 1:8